ThatCoryGirl/deeplearning-ml-challenge/README.md

   - Move them into your Deep Learning Challenge directory in your local repository.

   - Push the added files to GitHub.

+# **Report on the Neural Network Model**

+**Overview of the analysis:**

+The purpose of this analysis is to develop a deep learning model using a feedforward neural network to predict the success of funding applications for Alphabet Soup, a philanthropic organization.
+The model aims to classify funding applications as successful or unsuccessful based on various input features.

+  - **Data Preprocessing**

+    - Target Variable(s):

+      - The target variable for the model is the binary outcome indicating whether a funding application was successful or not (ie: **IS_SUCCESSFUL**).

+    - Features:

+      - The features for this model include various input variables such as application type, organization classification, and other relevant factors provided in the dataset.

+    - Variables Removed:

+      - The variables `EIN`, `NAME`, `SPECIAL_CONSIDERATIONS`, and `STATUS` were removed from the input data as they are neither targets nor features for the model.

+  - **Compiling, Training, and Evaluating the Model**

+    - Model Architecture:

+      - The neural network model consisted of two hidden layers, each with 64 neurons and ReLU activation functions.
+The output layer had a single neuron for binary classification.

+      - ReLU activation functions were chosen for the hidden layers due to their effectiveness in addressing the vanishing gradient problem and speeding up convergence.

+    - Model Performance:

+      - The model achieved an accuracy of ~73.01% and a mean squared error (MSE) loss of ~0.1859 on the test dataset.

+      - While the model's accuracy is "decent", further optimization may be required to meet specific performance targets or improve generalization.

+    - Steps to Increase Model Performance:

+      - Experimentation was done with different architectures, varying the number of neurons, layers, or activation functions.

+      - Tuning hyperparameters such as learning rate, batch size, and dropout rate to improve convergence and prevent overfitting took place.

+      - Feature engineering, including selecting relevant features, encoding categorical variables effectively, and handling missing values appropriately increased performance.

+  - **Summary**

+The deep learning model was developed by using a feedforward neural network which demonstrated reasonable performance in predicting the success of funding applications for Alphabet Soup.
+However, further optimization and fine-tuning would be necessary to achieve higher accuracy and better generalization on unseen data.

+For a different approach to solving this classification problem, a convolutional neural network (CNN) could be considered.
+CNNs are well-suited for tasks involving image data or sequential data, such as text classification.
+By leveraging the spatial hierarchies present in the input data, CNNs could capture intricate patterns and relationships, potentially improving classification accuracy.
+Additionally, techniques like transfer learning, where pre-trained CNN models are fine-tuned on the specific dataset, could be explored to leverage the knowledge learned from large-scale datasets.
+Overall, a CNN may offer better performance and generalization for the classification problem at hand.

 # **Citations:**